Why Severability Matters in This Context

 If any provision of this chapter or its application to any person or circumstances is held invalid, the invalidity does not affect other provisions or applications of this chapter that can be given effect without the invalid provision or application, and to this end the provisions of this chapter are severable.

-A.R.S. § 14-11102This is a standard legislative safeguard, but it carries real practical weight here.
-It means that even if a court strikes down one aspect of how electronic signatures work in estate planning, the rest of the digital framework remains intact.
+A.R.S. § 14-11102This is a standard safeguard, but it carries real weight here.
+Even if a court strikes down one part of the electronic signature rules, the rest of the digital records framework stays intact.

 A Safety Net for Digital Estate Planning